HomeLatest NewsOpinionCybersecurity in times of Covid-19 pandemic: 4 effective ways to create a powerful password

 Generic passwords like your name, address or phone number must be avoided, as they are always easy targets.
 Passwords such as “admin”, “admin123”, “12345”, “Password” or your birth date might be easy to remember, but many reports have stated that these are commonly used, can be easily guessed and even be identified by automated password generating programs designed to hack systems.
 Very short passwords can also be vulnerable to such automated tools.
 Your password should have at least 8 characters.
 Always use a mix of lower-case & upper-case alphabets, numbers and permitted special characters.

-Enable Two Factor Authentication (2FA) or Multi-Factor Authentication (MFA)
+Enable (2FA) or Multi-Factor Authentication (MFA)

 2FA is one of the most secure and effective ways of safeguarding your digital accounts, as this increased level of safety protects accounts even if the password is vulnerable.
 The approval system depends not only on a single password for identification, but also on a security number, one-time-password (OTP) by mobile or email, a biometric verification or a combination of these.
 This provides extra levels of security and makes it harder for attackers to gain access to a person’s accounts.
 However, one must ensure the security of these additional factors of authentication.
 For instance, if OTP is a factor in place, ensure that the mobile phone is always in secure hands.